syncfusion-content/xamarin-docs/Xamarin/SfChart/How-To/How-to-get-the-touch-actions-in-chart.md

 documentation: ug
 ---

-ChartBehavior provides the below override methods to get the corresponding touch point while on touch actions and it can be possible by extenting any of the Chart behavior class.
+ChartBehavior provides the below override methods to get the corresponding touch point while on touch actions and it can be possible by extending any of the Chart behavior class.

 * [`OnTouchUp`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartBehavior~OnTouchUp.html)